Amazon’s warehouse workers sound alarms about coronavirus spread

 “We want those people to know we welcome them on our teams until things return to normal and their past employer is able to bring them back,” Dave Clark, senior vice president of worldwide operations, wrote in a blog post.

-The additional jobs come amid growing concern about low-wage workers not having job protections to stay at home or get health coverage if they come down virus.
+The additional jobs come amid growing concern about low-wage workers not having job protections to stay at home or get health coverage if they come down with the virus.

 The spread of the virus is particularly acute in Europe, as is the concern among Amazon warehouse workers there.
 The company has added workers in Italy recently to meet increased demand, according to Matteo Rossi, who works for Transnational Social Strike, which is trying to organize Amazon workers.
 He worries that could make social distancing, crucial to helping stop the spread of the disease, more difficult.